 As I narrated in my previous story on this lovely blog of mine, I used to suffer from bipolar disorder - a mental illness that would make me feel overexcited at times and depressed at other times for no apparent reason.
 Although I disliked the phases of depression, I enjoyed my moments of excitement because of the way they made me feel energized and overactive.

 Whenever I felt high, I would sometimes laugh boisterously over some old silly jokes.
-Like on one evening in 2016 when I felt high in spirits, I sat down on the floor of my room and began laughing uncontrollably - something that worried my sick mother.
+On one evening in 2016 for instance, I felt high in spirits and sat down on the floor of my room and began laughing uncontrollably - something that worried my sick mother.
 She thought it abnormal for me to laugh that much while alone in my room.

 Another tendency I had when feeling high was talking too much, often jumping from one idea to another in quick succession.
 If I didn't have someone to talk to, I would turn to my phone and call or message my friends.
-By sending my friends lots of silly messages, I ended up annoying some of them.
-The book of Proverbs is right when it says "when words are many, sin is not absent".
-It truly is right.
+Some of my friends got irritated by the silly messages I sent them, a proof that the book of Proverbs is right when it says "when words are many, sin is not absent".

 Perhaps the worst deed I did in my moments of excitement was visiting places.
 I would go to my former schools to greet teachers, to the churches I once attended to catch up with old friends, or to the homes of neighbours and relatives to swap stories.
 And whenever I found myself with an extra reserve of energy, I would walk and walk in my neighbourhood for what seemed like endless hours with the vitality of a lamb.